PSL title winners for 2020-21 season to get R15 million | Goal.com

 This after Telkom withdrew their sponsorship, and as a result, the league's executive took a decision not to replace the telecommunication company due to the expected congestion of the fixture list.

+"However, I can gladly announce that from next season, somebody is going to take the place of that competition.

+"This year, we didn't want to have the competition because of the congestion we are going to experience.
+I mean, we are starting the season in October, so it's going to be back-to-back fixtures," he explained.

-The PSL awards will take place before the start of the upcoming season.
+Lastly, Khoza confirmed that the PSL awards will take place before the start of the upcoming season but he's unsure of the date and logistics around the event.